milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 We use several terms in this report that have specific legal meanings in this context.
 The absence of a particular kind of request or outcome from the charts means that there weren’t any of that type in this period.
 Civil litigation requests are not reflected in this report.

+Account Location – the location of the target account based on billing address or registration IP address if the billing address is unavailable.
+Account Type

+Basic: Accounts that are subscribed to our plans that are free of charge.
+Business: Accounts subscribed to our Business plans.
+Education: Accounts used by students, faculty, staff, and alumni for pedagogical interaction within a classroom environment or the administration thereof.
+Enterprise: Accounts subscribed to our Enterprise plan.
+No Account: The target user does not have any account with Zoom.
+Pro: Accounts subscribed to our Pro plan.
+Zoom Phone: Accounts subscribed to our Zoom Phone plans.
 CLOUD Act Request – a request made under the CLOUD Act.
 Requests made pursuant to the CLOUD Act can demand content.
 Content – can include video content, chat logs, transcripts, meeting titles, or profile pictures; essentially, any media that depicts what a person said, wrote, or did.
 When we report disclosing “content,” that means we disclosed both content and non-content.
 Delayed-notice order (U.S. only) – an order signed by a judge preventing Zoom from notifying one or more users of a government request for their information for a specified period.
 Emergency Request (U.S. or international) – a request for user data without standard legal process because there is a danger of death or serious physical injury to a person.